stacksgov/sips/sips/sip-0xx-improve-sip10/sip-0xx-composable-fungible-token-standard.md

 `(transfer (from principal) (to principal) (amount uint) (response bool uint))`

+This is the SIP-10 function signature but this improved SIP requires a certain security model.
 Transfer the specified amount of tokens from one principal to another.
 The `from` principal must always match the contract caller `contract-caller`, ensuring that only authorized parties can initiate transfers.
 Do not check and allow the execution if `sender` is `tx-sender`, this results in security weaknesses that make phishing and arbitrary token execution very dangerous (read https://www.coinfabrik.com/blog/tx-sender-in-clarity-smart-contracts/).

 #### transfer-from